HappyDiffusion/HappyDiffusionFX/README.md

 - Do not resell the model.

 ## Connect
-- We would be glad if you join our [Discord server.](https://discord.com/invite/HJWQKKzR)
+- We would be glad if you join our [Discord server.](https://discord.gg/NzaXmfNcDY)

-## Help
-- The easiest way to help us is to star the repo and help us get more visibility.

 ## Downloads
 - [HappyDiffusion FX 7](https://huggingface.co/HappyDiffusion/HappyDiffusionFX/resolve/main/HappyDiffusion%20FX%207.safetensors)